Biohazard (band): Mercury Records: 1999–2000

 Biohazard signed to Mercury Records and released their fifth studio album, New World Disorder, in 1999, once again with Ed Stasium as producer.
 The relationship with Mercury Records soured quickly as the band felt betrayed and misunderstood by the label.
 They severed their ties amidst the merger of Mercury Records, Island Records, Def Jam Records, and Polygram into the Universal Music Group.

 In 2000, the band continued to tour Europe and Japan, without the support of a record label or management.
-In 2001, they released a compilation album titled Tales From the B-Side.
+In 2001, they released a compilation album titled Tales from the B-Side.
 The record consisted of various B-sides and remixes from various eras in the band's recording history.
 The album was released by the Phantom Sound & Vision label.
-After the publication of Tales From the B-Side, Rob Echeverria resigned from the band in order to get married.
+After the publication of Tales from the B-Side, Rob Echeverria resigned from the band in order to get married.
 Leo Curley, of Outline and All Means Necessary, was hired as his replacement.

 New record deals and side projects: 2000–2004

 In the same year, Biohazard signed two new record deals, with SPV/Steamhammer in Europe and Sanctuary Records for the remainder of the world.
 Despite the new record deals, the band took some personal time in order to work on other projects.

 Graziadei briefly formed a trip hop project, named Blu, with Jenifer Bair of the Ohio band Hilo.
 After writing and recording approximately twenty songs for the project, Bair relocated to Los Angeles to continue an art career, and the project dissolved.
 Graziadei also began work on a book, Tales From the Hardside.
 Schuler used his downtime to perform with New York band Among Thieves as a replacement drummer for the departing Will Shepler.

 Graziadei and Schuler also collaborated in transforming Biohazard's Brooklyn rehearsal space into a digital recording studio, known as Rat Piss Studios, and soon after changed the name to Underground Sound Studios.
 Reinvesting into the band, Graziadei and Schuler honed their engineering and productions skills while recording and producing local acts and new Biohazard demos.
 The band then undertook the process of writing, recording, and producing their own music.

-Their studio work led to Biohazard's sixth studio album, Uncivilization, released in September 2001.
-The album featured several guest appearances by members of bands such as Agnostic Front, Hatebreed, Pantera, Slipknot, Sepultura, Cypress Hill, Skarhead, and Type O Negative.
-Shortly after the release, Leo Curley left the band to focus on writing his own music.
+Their studio work led to Biohazard's sixth album, Uncivilization, released in September 2001.
+It featured several guest appearances by members of bands such as Agnostic Front, Hatebreed, Pantera, Slipknot, Sepultura, Cypress Hill, Skarhead, and Type O Negative.
+Shortly after the release, Leo Curley left the band.
 He was replaced by former Nucleus member Carmine Vincent, who had previously toured with Biohazard as part of their road crew.

-In 2002, Seinfeld became engaged to porn star Tera Patrick.

-Biohazard had to cancel scheduled European festival dates when Carmine Vincent underwent major surgery.
-The band did manage to find a temporary guitarist, Scott Roberts, formerly of the Cro-Mags and the Spudmonsters, in time to join the Eastpak Resistance Tour with Agnostic Front, Hatebreed, Discipline, Death Threat, Born from Pain, and All Boro Kings.